 Read more about Beowa National Park

-Beowa National Park is separated into 2 areas, split by Twofold Bay.
+Beowa (pronunciation) National Park is separated into 2 areas, split by Twofold Bay.
 Take your pick from the sparkling lakes and surf beaches in the park’s Pambula-Haycock area to the rocky cliffs and beachside campgrounds in the Green Cape area.

 Its spectacular sea-carved landscape is a striking display of folded red rock platforms that contrast against the sapphire blue water of the ocean.